MJHS Hospice Care

 - There’s been an increase in your number of hospital stays and emergency room visits

-- Visits by members of the interdisciplinary team: hospice MD, registered nurse, social worker, spiritual care support, creative arts therapist, home health aide and volunteers.
+- Visits by members of the interdisciplinary team: Hospice physician, registered nurse, social worker, spiritual care support, creative arts therapist, home health aide and volunteers.

 - Medical and nursing management of the physical symptoms of your illness.